Administrative Law (3 hrs.)

 Students are expected to spend 20 hours per week working at the clinic.
 Three of the hours will be spent attending a weekly seminar class that focuses on skill building, professional responsibility, substantive domestic violence and domestic relations law, and case rounds.
 Faculty members meet with students on a weekly basis.
 Faculty and peers provide critiques for students after simulations and after live client counseling and oral advocacy opportunities.

 Students new to the clinic will register for five or six credit hours; students approved to continue in the clinic will register for three credit hours.
 This course is graded, with a pass/fail option with permission of the course professors.
 A student may request to complete a writing portfolio which fulfills a portion of the upper-level writing requirement.
-Prof. Klein, Ms. Leigh [Catalog 945]
+Prof. Guest, Prof. Klein, Ms. Leigh [Catalog 945]

 Columbus Community Legal Services: Immigrant and Refugee Advocacy Clinic (5 or 6 hrs. for new students; 3 hrs. for continuing students) — PW, EL, TP